2KAbhishek/gh-repo-man/README.md

 *   [x] Add error handling for API requests and cloning errors.
 *   [x] Write comprehensive documentation.
 *   [x] Create a release workflow.
+*   [x] Integrate with fzf and show information in the fzf preview section.